Isla Mujeres: History

-In Pre-Columbian times, the island was sacred to the Maya goddess of childbirth and medicine, Ixchel.
+In Pre-Columbian times, the island was sacred to Ixchel, the Maya goddess of childbirth and medicine.
 When the Spanish arrived in the 16th century they named it "Isla Mujeres" after the many images of goddesses.
 The first information available about Isla Mujeres is from between 564 and 1516, when it was part of the Maya province Ekab.
 There were four Maya provinces in the area of the modern state of Quintana Roo.
 The Maya exploited the salt the island produced in the salinas (small, interior lagoons), using it in food preservation and medicine and as a currency.

 A temple to Ixchel stood in what is now Hacienda Mundaca (Mundaca Plantation).
 The island was also a favorite stopping place for pirates in the early 1800s.
-The shallow lagoon on the mainland side was a good place for sailors to sit out major storms, careen their hulls, and trade for salt.
+The shallow lagoon on the mainland side was a good place for sailors to sit out major storms, clean their hulls, and trade for salt.
 Pirates Henry Morgan, Jean Lafitte, and Hernán Mundaca spent time there.
 Mundaca lived on the island for quite some time, building a large hacienda with which he hoped to entice a local beauty, Martiniana (Prisca) Gómez Pantoja, into marriage.
 She married someone else, to his regret.
 A bit of the hacienda remains, and once served as a zoo.

 A small Maya temple was once on the island's southern tip, but in 1988 Hurricane Gilbert extensively damaged it, leaving most of its foundation but only a very small part of the structure.

 Since the 1970s, along with nearby Cancún and its Hotel Zone, there has been substantial tourist development in Isla Mujeres.
 Like much of the tourism industry, Isla Mujeres was economically devastated by the COVID-19 pandemic, although case numbers remained relatively low on the island.

+Geography

+Isla Mujeres is approximately 7 km long and 650 m wide.
+To the east is the Caribbean Sea with a strong surf and rocky coast, and to the west the skyline of Cancún can be seen across the water.
+The western coast of Isla Mujeres is part of Costa Occidental de Isla Mujeres National Park.
+The southeast tip of Isla Mujeres is the easternmost point in Mexico.